 There are around 200 shops in the vibrant yet cosy city centre of Jönköping.
 You’ll find another 80 shops under one roof at the Asecs Center, a large business park and shopping mall.
 You can get there via the E4 taking exit number 97 on the motorway.

 Every Saturday morning there is a market at Västra Torget square, which is one of Sweden’s largest.

 Nature all around

-There are swimming opportunities in the heart of the city, e.g. the 2 km long sandy beach on the shores of Lake Vättern, and a swimming spot at Rocksjön shoreline (whereby you will find the A6 Hotel and Hostel).
+There are swimming opportunities in the heart of the city, e.g. the 2 km long sandy beach on the shores of Lake Vättern, and a swimming spot at Rocksjön shoreline.

 Nature can be enjoyed all around the area.
-The Municipality of Jönköping has 28 nature reserves (amongst others, the 35 m high slopes of the sandbanks at Rosenlund – “Rosenlunds bankar” – in the northeast of Jönköping city centre) as well as 250 kilometres of hiking trails.
+The municipality of Jönköping has 28 nature reserves, amongst others the 35 m high slopes of the sandbanks at Rosenlund (“Rosenlunds bankar”) in the northeast of Jönköping city centre.
+In addition, there are 250 kilometres of hiking trails.

 For long, mild summer evenings we recommend another park called “Strandparken”, located just along the shore of Lake Vättern.
 If you drive towards Elmia Exhibition Centre from the city centre, you’ll get to the Strandparken just before “Rosenlunds Rosarium”.
 There is also a restaurant close by the park.

 From the city centre, you can take boat trips on the Lake Vättern (M/S Nya Skärgården from 1915).
 They organise day trips as well as evening trips.
 However, the trips are not cheap as they are only offered in combination with a meal on board.